joyrex2001/kubedock/README.md

 ## Containers

 Container API calls are translated towards kubernetes Deployment resources.
-When a container is started, it will create port-forwards for the ports that should be exposed (only tcp is supported).
+When a container is started, it will create a service within the cluster and maps the ports to the ClusterIP of that service.
+This will make it accessable for use within the cluster (e.g. within a containerized pipeline within that same cluster).
+It is also possible to create port-forwards for the ports that should be exposed with the `--port-forward`.
+These are however not very performant, nor stable and are intended for local debugging.
+Only tcp ports are supported.
 Starting a container is a blocking call that will wait until the Deployment results in a running Pod.
 By default it will wait for maximum 1 minute, but this is configurable with the `--timeout` argument.
 The logs API calls will always return the complete history of logs, and doesn't differentiate between stdout/stderr.
 All log output is send as stdout.
 Executions in the containers are supported.

 ## Volumes